A Guide To Santu Lussurgiu, Sardinia: 6 Best Sights

 Santa Croce Church

-This Church was consecrated in 1185 and it was around it that the people started to group together and build the first housing cluster for the village.
+This Church was consecrated in 1185.
+People started to group together and build the first housing cluster for the village.
 It was originally dedicated to San Lussorio and it is said that his relics are kept in there.

 Santa Maria degli Angeli Church

-Built in 1473 thanks to some monks who were sent to Santu Lussurgiu, this church is a good example of Aragonese Gothic style and is a safe storage place for several ancient religious artworks, such as the wooden Mary statue that dates back to the 15th century and the altar’s decorations.
+Built in 1473 thanks to some monks who were sent to Santu Lussurgiu, this church is a good example of Aragonese Gothic style.
+It holds several ancient religious artworks, such as the wooden Mary statue that dates back to the 15th century and the altar’s decorations.

 Museo della Tecnologia Contadina